ratheesh-pai/weblogic/webcenter-content/wcc-ma-vbcs/fa-common/fa-common.md

 - A Paid or LiveLabs Oracle Cloud account
 - WCC Marketplace instance with HTTPS enabled Content Server URL
-- Access to an Oracle Fusion Applications instance with integrated Oracle Visual Builder Cloud Service.
+- Access to an Oracle Fusion Applications instance
 - All previous labs successfully completed

 ## Task 1: Create a sandbox in Fusion Apps